hisham2630/HuaWei-ONU-Power-Monitor-System/README.md

 ## Configuration

+### WebUI Configuration
+1. Access the WebUI at `http://localhost:3000`
+2. Login with default credentials (admin/admin123)
+3. Navigate to device management to add your ONU devices
+4. Configure notification settings via the API Config button

+### CLI Configuration
 The script is configured for the default ONU settings.
 If you need to modify the IP address or credentials, edit the constants at the top of `index.js`:

 ```javascript